naibarn/SmartSpec/.smartspec/workflows/smartspec_fix_errors.md

 - Integration regressions across multiple specs.
 - UI mismatches between design and runtime components.
 - After large refactors or dependency updates.
+- When an implementation report (for example from `/smartspec_implement_tasks`) exists and you want to base fixes on that report rather than rerunning all checks.

 Not for:
 - designing new specs (use `/smartspec_generate_spec`).